 The Center for Counseling and Student Development (CCSD) is a university-based department, which is responsible for providing comprehensive psychological services to full-time undergraduate and graduate students (not including Law School students).
 Services offered include individual, couple, and group psychotherapy, crisis intervention, consultation, psycho-educational programming and clinical assessments.
 In addition, the CCSD provides consultation and referral services to part-time students, faculty, staff and administrators.
 The CCSD staff consists of a licensed clinical nurse specialist, a licensed social worker, three licensed psychologists, two post-doctoral fellows and a secretary.
 The clinical staff's orientations and interests are quite varied with an inclination towards developmental, relational and psychodynamic perspectives.
 A consulting psychiatrist meets with the staff for case conference on a weekly basis.
 The CCSD has a positive reputation on campus and is highly used by students.

-The CCSD is one of five training sites affiliated with the Massachusetts School of Professional Psychology's (MSPP) Internship Consortium in Clinical Psychology.
+The CCSD is one of five training sites affiliated with the Massachusetts School of Professional Psychology's (MSPP) Internship Consortium in Clinical Psychology that has APA approval.
 The pre-doctoral internship in clinical psychology is based on a competency model of training in the areas of relationship, assessment, intervention, supervision and management, consultation and education, research and evaluation, ethics and professional identity, and cultural competence/diversity.
 Interns spend 27 hours per week at the CCSD for two years.
 A total of 2,000 internship hours (in no more than 24 months) is required.
 All applicants must currently be MSPP students who have received approval via the MSPP Internship Readiness Committee of their readiness for internship level training.
 The application process is outlined at mspp.edu/academics/field-placement/internship-consortium.asp.
 There is a $8,500.00 stipend attached to this position.
 Students interested in the CCSD should contact Jim Azar, Ph.D., Director, Center for Counseling and Student Development, One Old Ferry Road, Bristol, RI 02809 or call (401) 254-3124.

 The CCSD staff are highly committed to providing a supportive, accepting and caring environment, which is conducive to self-reflection, skill development, experimentation and professional development for interns.
 We view interns as colleagues-in-training who deserve to be treated with a high degree of professional, as well as personal respect.
 Our training model is relational and reciprocal, and we strive to empower personal and professional growth through supervision, modeling, experiential learning, didactic teaching, consulting and mentoring.
 Individual training goals are tailored to the developmental needs of each intern to the extent that is possible.
 Our goal is to train you to be not only a skillful specialist, but a "generalist" -- a highly competent and versatile professional whose expertise extends to a variety of domains.
 A secondary and pervasive goal of our training program is the development of professionalism.
 Strong emphasis is placed on enhancing the intern's sense of ethical responsibility (conformity to accepted professional standards of conduct), social responsibility (sensitivity to the full range of human differences) and personal responsibility (awareness of self and of one's personal impact upon counseling interactions).